ai2cm/fv3net/workflows/prognostic_c48_run/docs/config-usage.rst

 Machine learning
 ~~~~~~~~~~~~~~~~

-A machine learning run can be configured in two ways.
-The first is by
+A machine learning run is configured by
 specifying a path to a fv3fit_ model in
 :py:attr:`runtime.config.UserConfig.scikit_learn.model`.
 This can be done
 by adding the following to the ``minimal.yaml`` example::